 Savard vs. Bergevin

 Contrast that with the reign of Bergevin, who hadn’t had any experience as a GM prior to coming on in 2012 either.
-While things started off well for Bergevin, the Habs have been in a downward spiral over the last four seasons, as he seems more and more out of his element.
+While things started off well for Bergevin, the Habs have only recently been able to pull out of their downward spiral of recent seasons.
+As of the 2019 offseason, they have still missed the playoffs in three of the last four seasons.

 There’s no denying that, superficially speaking, Bergevin’s tenure has been more successful based on the sheer numbers.
 Delve deeper though.
 It becomes clear Bergevin should take a page out of his predecessor’s book.
 Savard’s may have been relatively short and anti-climactic, but it’s definitely worth a nostalgic re-read, if only for the moral of the story: It’s arguably not where you start or finish that counts, but how you run the race instead.